stuartellis/multiform/docs/terraform-stacks-spec/0.4.0/README.md

 #### Terraform *backend*

-- Each stack should use the *s3* remote state backend.
-- The Terraform backend should declare a *workspace_key_prefix* with the value *workspaces*.
-Provide all other settings when Terraform runs.

-Here is an example:
+Here is an example of the Terraform:

 ```terraform
 terraform {